emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   - <code>utc</code>: the UTC time offset
   - <code>+-[hh]:[mm]</code>: user specified time offset, such as "-02:00" or "+00:00"
 Defaults to: <code>system</code>.
+This config has no effect for when formatter is <code>json</code> as the timestamp in JSON is milliseconds since epoch.